Jessyjy7/cse15l-lab-reports-fall23-lab2/labReport2.md

 The changes also allow the index to be saved by temp so it won't be lost while swapping.

 ## Part 3
+In lab 2, I learned that the port number can be any random large number that is not in use, and to access the CSE lab computers on my own laptop, I should have my laptop connected to UCSD Protected, then I can have the access to the localhost test page.
+In lab 3, I learned that if I can't see where the bug is by just looking at the code, I can write out the process of how the code works step by step, then see how the code led to a wrong or unexptected output.(Our tutor helped me out on the thinking process, thanks!)